towalink/doc/content/quickstart.rst

 Attaching the Nodes
 -------------------

-Now it's time to pair your Nodes (router devices) with the Controller.
+Now it's time to pair your Nodes with the Controller.
 This can be done with the following command and only needs to be done once for each Node:

 .. code-block:: shell

    tlm attach node primary.mysite1

 The Node needs to be active and requesting a configuration by running the Node bootstrap script (execute "bash <(wget -qO- https://install.towalink.net/node/) -v -c <hostname/IP of controller>" on the new device).
 Follow the steps shown to finish the pairing.

+After successful attachment, a WireGuard tunnel is established between Controller and Node.
+The Node can then be managed using Ansible.

 Activating the configuration
 ----------------------------